 - Offer Versus Serve Waiver for High Schools

-It also walks through the past and current waivers that have not yet been extended through the school year and discusses the limitations and challenges schools will likely face under the current program and waiver options.
+This also discusses the limitations and challenges schools will likely face under the current program and waiver options.